 People began living at the site of Gordion in the Early Bronze Age, at least as early as ca. 2500 BCE.
-Knowledge of the Bronze Age at Gordion is more limited than that of later periods owing to the masking of these earlier settlement levels by later activity.

 Alexander the Great cut the famous Gordian Knot and fulfilled a prophecy to become the ruler of Asia.

-According to Roman textual sources, the inhabitants of Gordion abandoned the site in the face of a Roman punitive expedition into Galatia led by the consul Manlius Vulso.
+The inhabitants of Gordion abandoned the site in the face of a Roman punitive expedition into Galatia led by the consul Manlius Vulso.